frc971/971-Robot-Code/frc971/raspi/rootfs/README.md

+# Creating an SD card to run the Raspberry Pis

 This modifies a stock debian root filesystem to be able to operate as a vision pi.
 It is not trying to be reproducible, but should be good enough for FRC purposes.